E

 Dwelling.

-Looking to design and build your own second dwelling 60m2 or less?
+The Victorian Government has made it easier to build a small second home in residential and rural areas across Victoria with updated planning regulations.
 Read on to learn more about the requirements for adding a small second dwelling and how Arkular can assist you in achieving a modular design specific to your needs.

 Small Second Dwelling Permit Requirements